ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 BLAST is a heuristic algorithm for searching sequence databases.
 It finds short seed matches (words) and extends them to find High-scoring Segment Pairs (HSPs), trading absolute mathematical optimality for immense search speed.

 ---

+## RNA-Seq Differential Gene Expression (Transcriptomics)
+**Date:** November 16, 2025

+Differential gene expression (DGE) analysis identifies genes showing statistically significant changes in expression between groups.
+Tools like DESeq2 and edgeR model count data using a negative binomial distribution to handle overdispersion.

+---

+## UPGMA (Unweighted Pair Group Method) (Phylogenetics)
+**Date:** February 23, 2026

+UPGMA is a simple agglomerative clustering method for phylogenetic tree construction.
+It assumes a constant rate of evolution (molecular clock hypothesis) and produces a rooted, ultrametric tree.

+---

+## RNA-Seq Differential Gene Expression (Transcriptomics)
+**Date:** September 16, 2025

+Differential gene expression (DGE) analysis identifies genes showing statistically significant changes in expression between groups.
+Tools like DESeq2 and edgeR model count data using a negative binomial distribution to handle overdispersion.

+---

+## RNA-Seq Differential Gene Expression (Transcriptomics)
+**Date:** July 01, 2025

+Differential gene expression (DGE) analysis identifies genes showing statistically significant changes in expression between groups.
+Tools like DESeq2 and edgeR model count data using a negative binomial distribution to handle overdispersion.

+---

+## Gasteiger Partial Charges (Cheminformatics)
+**Date:** August 15, 2025

+Gasteiger-Marsili charges are calculated iteratively based on orbital electronegativity.
+In molecular docking, preparing receptors and ligands with obabel adds Gasteiger partial charges to accurately model electrostatic interactions.

+---

+## Jukes-Cantor (JC69) Distance Model (Molecular Evolution)
+**Date:** November 30, 2025

+The Jukes-Cantor model assumes equal mutation rates among all nucleotides (A, C, G, T) and equal base frequencies (0.25).
+The evolutionary distance is calculated as d = -0.75 * ln(1 - 4/3 * p), where p is the observed proportion of differences.

+---

+## RNA-Seq Differential Gene Expression (Transcriptomics)
+**Date:** February 28, 2026

+Differential gene expression (DGE) analysis identifies genes showing statistically significant changes in expression between groups.
+Tools like DESeq2 and edgeR model count data using a negative binomial distribution to handle overdispersion.

+---

+## Neighbor-Joining (NJ) Trees (Phylogenetics)
+**Date:** October 25, 2025

+Neighbor-joining is a bottom-up clustering method used to construct phylogenetic trees.
+It starts with a star-like tree and iteratively pairs nodes that minimize the total branch length, producing an unrooted tree.

+---

+## Hidden Markov Models (HMMs) (Sequence Analysis)
+**Date:** February 26, 2026

+HMMs are statistical models representing probability distributions over sequences.
+In bioinformatics, profile HMMs are widely used by tools like HMMER to build highly sensitive sequence profiles for protein family classification.

+---

+## Codon Usage Bias (Molecular Biology)
+**Date:** November 07, 2025

+Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
+It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

+---

+## AutoDock Vina Search Algorithm (Molecular Docking)
+**Date:** April 05, 2026

+AutoDock Vina uses an iterated local search global optimizer combined with a semi-empirical scoring function.
+It calculates the affinity of small molecule ligands to receptor pockets using steric, hydrophobic, and hydrogen bonding terms.

+---

+## Needleman-Wunsch Algorithm (Sequence Alignment)
+**Date:** June 26, 2025

+The Needleman-Wunsch algorithm is a dynamic programming algorithm used for global alignment of two sequences.
+It uses a similarity matrix (like BLOSUM62 or PAM250) and a gap penalty to find the optimal alignment across the entire length of the sequences.

+---

+## Needleman-Wunsch Algorithm (Sequence Alignment)
+**Date:** December 14, 2025

+The Needleman-Wunsch algorithm is a dynamic programming algorithm used for global alignment of two sequences.
+It uses a similarity matrix (like BLOSUM62 or PAM250) and a gap penalty to find the optimal alignment across the entire length of the sequences.

+---

+## Jukes-Cantor (JC69) Distance Model (Molecular Evolution)
+**Date:** December 26, 2025

+The Jukes-Cantor model assumes equal mutation rates among all nucleotides (A, C, G, T) and equal base frequencies (0.25).
+The evolutionary distance is calculated as d = -0.75 * ln(1 - 4/3 * p), where p is the observed proportion of differences.

+---

+## Hidden Markov Models (HMMs) (Sequence Analysis)
+**Date:** November 13, 2025

+HMMs are statistical models representing probability distributions over sequences.
+In bioinformatics, profile HMMs are widely used by tools like HMMER to build highly sensitive sequence profiles for protein family classification.

+---

+## Kimura 2-Parameter (K2P) Model (Molecular Evolution)
+**Date:** October 16, 2025

+The Kimura 2-parameter model distinguishes between transitions (mutations between purines or between pyrimidines) and transversions (purine-to-pyrimidine mutations), assigning them different rate parameters (alpha and beta).

+---

+## Jukes-Cantor (JC69) Distance Model (Molecular Evolution)
+**Date:** June 05, 2026

+The Jukes-Cantor model assumes equal mutation rates among all nucleotides (A, C, G, T) and equal base frequencies (0.25).
+The evolutionary distance is calculated as d = -0.75 * ln(1 - 4/3 * p), where p is the observed proportion of differences.

+---

+## BLAST (Basic Local Alignment Search Tool) (Sequence Alignment)
+**Date:** January 06, 2026

+BLAST is a heuristic algorithm for searching sequence databases.
+It finds short seed matches (words) and extends them to find High-scoring Segment Pairs (HSPs), trading absolute mathematical optimality for immense search speed.

+---

+## Jukes-Cantor (JC69) Distance Model (Molecular Evolution)
+**Date:** December 08, 2025

+The Jukes-Cantor model assumes equal mutation rates among all nucleotides (A, C, G, T) and equal base frequencies (0.25).
+The evolutionary distance is calculated as d = -0.75 * ln(1 - 4/3 * p), where p is the observed proportion of differences.

+---

+## Phred Quality Score (Genomics)
+**Date:** October 21, 2025

+A Phred quality score (Q) measures the base-calling error probability.
+Q = -10 * log10(P), where P is the probability of an incorrect call.
+A Phred score of 30 represents a 1 in 1000 error rate (99.9% accuracy).

+---

+## AutoDock Vina Search Algorithm (Molecular Docking)
+**Date:** September 12, 2025

+AutoDock Vina uses an iterated local search global optimizer combined with a semi-empirical scoring function.
+It calculates the affinity of small molecule ligands to receptor pockets using steric, hydrophobic, and hydrogen bonding terms.

+---

+## Codon Usage Bias (Molecular Biology)
+**Date:** January 23, 2026

+Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
+It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

+---

+## Gasteiger Partial Charges (Cheminformatics)
+**Date:** June 29, 2025

+Gasteiger-Marsili charges are calculated iteratively based on orbital electronegativity.
+In molecular docking, preparing receptors and ligands with obabel adds Gasteiger partial charges to accurately model electrostatic interactions.

+---

+## Needleman-Wunsch Algorithm (Sequence Alignment)
+**Date:** September 23, 2025

+The Needleman-Wunsch algorithm is a dynamic programming algorithm used for global alignment of two sequences.
+It uses a similarity matrix (like BLOSUM62 or PAM250) and a gap penalty to find the optimal alignment across the entire length of the sequences.

+---

+## Codon Usage Bias (Molecular Biology)
+**Date:** October 11, 2025

+Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
+It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

+---

+## Hidden Markov Models (HMMs) (Sequence Analysis)
+**Date:** September 11, 2025

+HMMs are statistical models representing probability distributions over sequences.
+In bioinformatics, profile HMMs are widely used by tools like HMMER to build highly sensitive sequence profiles for protein family classification.

+---

+## Hidden Markov Models (HMMs) (Sequence Analysis)
+**Date:** August 29, 2025

+HMMs are statistical models representing probability distributions over sequences.
+In bioinformatics, profile HMMs are widely used by tools like HMMER to build highly sensitive sequence profiles for protein family classification.

+---

+## Gasteiger Partial Charges (Cheminformatics)
+**Date:** August 17, 2025

+Gasteiger-Marsili charges are calculated iteratively based on orbital electronegativity.
+In molecular docking, preparing receptors and ligands with obabel adds Gasteiger partial charges to accurately model electrostatic interactions.

+---

+## Codon Usage Bias (Molecular Biology)
+**Date:** March 20, 2026

+Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
+It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

+---

+## Phred Quality Score (Genomics)
+**Date:** January 23, 2026

+A Phred quality score (Q) measures the base-calling error probability.
+Q = -10 * log10(P), where P is the probability of an incorrect call.
+A Phred score of 30 represents a 1 in 1000 error rate (99.9% accuracy).

+---